Causes of Bad Breath

 Sinusitis, Tonsillitis, and Pharyngitis

 Sinusitis, tonsillitis, and pharyngitis also cause bad breath (eg tonsil stones smell).
-These are the most common causes of bad breath, especially in children.
-Because in these cases, the coating of the back of the tongue with bacteria increases and this is the main cause of bad breath.
+These (ear, nose, and throat (ent) related) are the most common causes of bad breath, especially in children.
+In these cases, the coating of the back of the tongue with bacteria increases and this is the main cause of bad breath.

 Postnasal Drip

-Postnasal drip can cause odor because it contains more protein, more mucus, and more serum albumin.
+Postnasal drip can cause odor because it contains more protein, mucus, and serum albumin.
 Because they provide ample fuel for sulfur-producing bacteria.

 Physiological Conditions